-This section of the site provides answers to frequently asked questions about the Each Baby Counts project.
+Answers to frequently asked questions about the Each Baby Counts project

 Which cases should be reported?